Stomach Cancer

 A key concept in understanding survival is five-year relative survival rate.
 This is the percentage of people who are alive five years after they were first diagnosed, compared to the general population.
 (It doesn’t count death from other causes.)

 The key to successful treatment is early detection.
-If stomach cancer is found before it has spread, the five-year relative survival rate is nearly 75%.
+If stomach cancer is found before it has spread, the five-year relative survival rate is 75%.

 Unfortunately, stomach cancer often isn’t found until after it has spread, so overall survival rates remain discouraging.